moklia/moklia.github.io/_posts/2022-08-05-last-month-of-summer.md

 ### Sunflower
 ![WechatIMG249](https://user-images.githubusercontent.com/79727789/183120214-3e9e66a2-ab01-46f7-976b-693d71ea3f78.jpg)

-I practiced direct seeding for my sunflower this year, so they are slower than the previous two years.
+I practiced direct seeding for my editable sunflower this year, so they are slower than the previous two years.
 But it turned out well, and very pollinator attracting.
 I don't really enjoy this cultivar's seeds that much to be honest, I guess because they are too small, but I enjoy it as a flower.
 A very summer flower.

 ### Yellow bean
 ![WechatIMG252](https://user-images.githubusercontent.com/79727789/183120908-778ae3a9-91e1-4c90-8d3c-086e8a10745d.jpg)